Spain in the Junior Eurovision Song Contest: Commentators and spokespersons

 The contests are broadcast online worldwide through the official Junior Eurovision Song Contest website junioreurovision.tv and YouTube.
 In 2015, the online broadcasts featured commentary in English by junioreurovision.tv editor Luke Fisher and 2011 Bulgarian Junior Eurovision Song Contest entrant Ivan Ivanov.
 TVE sent their own commentators to the contest in order to provide commentary in the Spanish language.
-Spokespersons were also chosen by the national broadcaster in order to announce the awarding points from Spain.
+Spokespersons were also chosen by the broadcaster in order to announce the awarding points from Spain.
 The table below list the details of each commentator and spokesperson since 2003.